Cockroach Biology & Life Cycle Explained

 You’ll notice different maternal behaviors across species.
 German cockroach females carry their ootheca until just before hatching, while others deposit their cases in warm, sheltered spots around 80°F.

-This evolutionary strategy has proven so successful that it’s independently emerged in various insect groups.
+This evolutionary strategy has proven so successful that it’s independently emerged in various insect groups — and it’s a key reason why treatments targeting adult cockroaches alone often fail to eliminate a full colony.

 The Nymph Phase: Growth Through Molting